Getting a tax refund, bonus or inheritance

 types with the benefit of having a professional investment manager

 choose which individual assets to invest your money in.

 For large amounts of money, such as an inheritance or a

-An adviser should be able to help you work out a strategy to make
+financial advice.
+An adviser can help you develop a plan to make

 the most of your money.